Steveztli/summaries/Readme.md

-# Resumes
+# Summaries

 ## Purpose
-Saving my resumes of the resources that I have read on an independant platform.
+Saving my summaries of the resources that I have read on an independant platform.

-## Resumes
+## Summaries

 #### Books
 * __Atomic Habits__: An Easy and Proven Way to Build Good Habits and Break Bad Ones - James Clear